Tennessee Local Food Summit

 The day’s events will also include a locally grown, chef-made lunch, and a farmer’s/chef’s auction.

-Following the workshops, Saturday evening 6pm-10pm, a locally grown, chef-made dinner will be offered, complete with live music, at a location to be determined.
+Following the workshops, Saturday evening 6pm-10pm, a locally grown, chef-made dinner will be offered, complete with live music, at the University Club of Nashville.

-Sunday morning at 10am, there will be a tour of a local farm, still to be determined.
+Sunday morning at 10am, there will be a tour of the local farm Bells Bend.

 Learn how to grow your own food, where local food is available, how to use it, and why it is healthier.